Mart7Mcfl7/K1-Max-Various-Changes/README.md

 * **Limited CoreXY:** Modified kinematics logic for specialized motion control.

 ### Performance Optimizations
 * **Optimized Python 3.8.20:** A custom-compiled Python runtime designed as a drop-in replacement, specifically optimized for the **Ingenic X2000 (MIPS)** architecture, utilizing **MSA/Vector instructions** to increase performance.
 Tested via symlink override on `/usr/data` partition.
-If you fully integrate it into the system - here be dragons!
+If you fully integrate it into the system - Not fully tested!
 * **Enhanced `c_helper.so`:** Pre-compiled with experimental efficiency improvements for Klippy operations.
 Tested, has been in use for months with no instability.

 ### 🎮 Bonus: Doom Port